 The State Bar of New Mexico reopened to members and the public on June 29; availability is limited pursuant to the current State Health Orders.
 To book a meeting, please contact us at 505-797-6000 or firstname.lastname@example.org.

-The Board of Bar Commissioners will make one appointment to the Client Protection Fund Commission for the remainder of an unexpired term through Dec.
-31, 2021.
-Active status attorneys in New Mexico who would like to serve on the Commission should send a letter of interest and brief resume by May 15 to Kris Becker at email@example.com or fax to 505-828-3765.
+The Board of Bar Commissioners will make three appointments to the New Mexico Legal Aid Board for three-year terms, with two members from the First and Second Congressional Districts and one member of and recommended by the Indian Law Section.
+Active status members admitted to practice in New Mexico interested in serving on the Board should send a letter of interest and brief resume by Nov.
+25 to Kris Becker at email@example.com or fax to 505-828-3765.

 Employee Assistance Program: Managing Stress Tool for Members

 The Solutions Group, the State Bar's free Employee Assistance Program, announces a new platform for managing stress.
 My Stress Tools is an online suite of stress management and resilience-building resources which includes: training videos, relaxation music, meditation, stress tests, a journaling feature and much more.
 My Stress Tools helps you understand the root causes of your stress and gives you the help you need to dramatically reduce your stress and build your resilience.
 Your Employee Assistance Program is available to help you, 24/7.
 Call at 866-254-3555.